The additive groups of $\mathbb{Z}$ and $\mathbb{Q}$ with predicates for being square-free: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank William Balderrama, Alexander Dunn, Lou van den Dries, Allen Gehret, Itay Kaplan, and Erik Walsberg for dicussions and comments at various stages of the project.
+The authors would like to thank Utkarsh Agrawal, William Balderrama, Alexander Dunn, Lou van den Dries, Allen Gehret, Itay Kaplan, and Erik Walsberg for dicussions and comments at various stages of the project.
+We would also like to thank the referee for the detailed and insightful reading which allowed us to simplify several arguments.
+Of course, any remaining errors are our responsibility.